The operator J, whose Cartesian components satisfy the commutation

 The variable r does not appear in any differential operator.
 We may therefore separate variables and look for solutions of the form

 .
-We will show that the are unique.
+We will show that the

 To have a normalized wave function we need